cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/introduction.md

 2. Runs statistical tests on the model and observed data;
 3. Provides tools for validating, inspecting, and understanding the model and the statistical tests.

-Combine can be used for analyses in HEP ranging from simple counting experiments, to unfolded measurements, new physics searches,combinations of measurements, and EFT fits.
+Combine can be used for analyses in HEP ranging from simple counting experiments to unfolded measurements, new physics searches, combinations of measurements, and EFT fits.

 ## Model Building